leojimenezg/psetup/README.md

 * **Template-based file generation** with customizable content
 * **Embedded filesystem** to remove any external file dependencies
 * **License integration** with MIT and Apache options
+* **Multiple value arguments** for selecting multiple documentation types in a single command
-* **Flexible documentation setup** with README, .gitignore, and license files
+* **Flexible documentation setup** with selective generation of README, .gitignore, and license files
 * **Configurable project** location and naming

 ## Installation
-**Note:** To use this project, you can either clone the entire repository, or download the binary from the .
+**Note:** To use this project, you can either clone the entire repository, or download the executable binary.
 However this binary is exclusively compiled for macOS, for now.

 ### Option 1: Download binary (recommended)
-1. **Download the binary:** Visit the release [psetup v1.1.0](https://github.com/leojimenezg/psetup/releases/tag/v1.1.0) and download the `psetup-macos-arm64` binary.
+1. **Download the binary:** Visit the release [psetup v2.0.0](https://github.com/leojimenezg/psetup/releases/tag/v2.0.0) and download the `psetup-macos-arm64` binary.
 2. **Make it executable in your system:**
     ```bash
     chmod +x psetup